XLabCU/jupyterlite-pkm/README.md

 ## How to Use This Extension for Personal Knowledge Management

-This extension transforms JupyterLite into a powerful PKM system.
+This extension transforms JupyterLite into a PKM system.
+I envision instructors using this in the context of classroom or asynchronous instruction in digital humanities; the goal is to permit students to learn both personal knowledge management, dh code development, and documentation practices.
+A student might then 'graduate' to using a dedicated pkm app like Tangent Notes or Obsidian etc with a development environment properly configured for their machine.
+But for starting out, this extension combined with jupyterlite offers a gentle on-ramp.

 Here's your complete guide:

 ### 📝 **Creating and Organizing Notes**